amdw/boilerplate/README.md

 Web in the hope that someone else has had a similar problem and posted the solution to it.

-There is no equivalent of ```ErrorDemo``` in the ```diy``` module, because the plain vanilla Java compiler would make it impossible to make such a mistake (as you would have to call a method which does not exist).
+There is no equivalent of ```MissingBeanDemo``` in the ```diy``` module, because the plain vanilla Java compiler would make it impossible to make such a mistake (as you would have to call a method which does not exist).
 So here we see another advantage of using a little boilerplate: the compiler can help us check that it does what we want it to do!

 In ```SpringMissingPropertyDemo``` and ```DIYMissingPropertyDemo```, I show what happens in the two approaches when you refer to a property which does not exist